 - A nameplate must be supplied with the motor clearly stating the explosion-proof rating and, as applicable, the T-code.

-Kollmorgen’s Explosion Proof Motors
+Kollmorgen’s Explosion Proof and Hazardous Location Motors

 |